 Proudly presenting our latest project

-The Trolleybus Museum at Sandtoft has commissioned the construction of a full-size working replica of a pioneer 1911 trolleybus.
-It was built in the Czech Republic in just 15 months from inception to testing and delivery.
+The Trolleybus Museum at Sandtoft commissioned a full-size working replica of a pioneer 1911 trolleybus.

-The Trolleybus Museum can now tell another chapter about the history of the trolleybus - and tell it in the best way it can by allowing visitors to take a ride on it!
-It presents a rare opportunity to sample what it was like over 100 years ago to ride on a solid-tyred, wooden-seated “trackless trolley” (as they were referred to in their day).
+We can now tell another chapter about the history of the trolleybus - why not take a ride and find out what it was like over 100 years ago to ride on a solid-tyred, wooden-seated “trackless trolley”?

 Click here to read more about this exciting development at the Trolleybus Museum.

 We welcome vistors with disabilities and much of the Museum is accessible to people with disabilities, although there may be wheelchair access problems in certain areas.Click here for more information on accessibility.

 If you are interested in planning a coach trip or a party visit to the Trolleybus Museum at Sandtoft, details can be found here.

 Dogs, whilst not permitted in the café or the shop (apart from guide and other assistance dogs) are welcome, but should be on a short lead and kept under control at all times.